PDXECE411T12/ECE411-Project/Homework Deliverables/Homework 3.md

 * AA battery powered
 * Programmed in Arduino IDE

-# Progress so far
+# Progress So Far

 * 3D printed model with accompanying lock to assist in CAD
 ![](./imgs/Lockmodel.jpg)
-* Render of current CAD work
+* Render of current CAD work with RC522 and outer door housing
 ![](./imgs/DeadboltAssembly.png)